MP Estate Planning UK

 To implement a deed of variation, several steps must be followed:

-• Identify the changes needed: Beneficiaries must decide how they wish to alter the will.
+• Identify the changes needed: Beneficiaries must decide how they wish to redirect their entitlement.
+This might involve passing assets to another family member, to charity, or into a discretionary trust.

 Required Documentation

-The documentation required for a deed of variation includes:
+The documentation required for a deed of variation typically includes:

-It’s crucial to ensure all documents are accurately prepared to avoid delays.
+It’s crucial to ensure all documentation is accurately prepared to avoid HMRC rejecting the reading-back treatment or delays in estate administration.

 Timeframes for Submission